thesimplekid/nostrdizer-cli/README.md

     - [x] Events should be verified
 - [ ] Cleanup, add tests, and COMMENTS
 - [ ] Move as much code as possible to common not behind features
- - [ ] BDK has rpc capablities might be better to use that
+ - [ ] BDK has rpc capabilities might be better to use that
 - [x] Use Replaceable events for offers
 - [x] Delete events when cj completed
-    - [x] Use ephemeral events for messages
+    - [ ] Use ephemeral events for messages (debuging them is a pain so there disabled for now)
     - [x] Delete maker offer
 - [x] Maker should republish offer after completed Coinjoins
     - [ ] New key with proof of work?